thosgood/qubit.guide/README.md

     + make physical page numbers agree with printed page numbers
     + icon for `.technical` divs?
         * use the title of the div too
-    + some figures are just TOO BIG (e.g. that relative phase/probability p graph for decoherence)
+    + some figures are just TOO BIG (e.g. that relative phase/probability graph for decoherence)
     + `.idea` and `.technical` envs have two problems:
         * they start with a single space
         * they don't have paragraph line breaks